MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/migrate-rds-cals.md

 ---
 title: Migrate your Remote Desktop Services Client Access Licenses (RDS CALs)
-description: This article describes how to migrate your Remote Desktop Services Client Access Licenses to new Windows Server 2025 license servers. ms.author: chrimo ms.date: 5/20/2024 ms.topic: article
+description: This article describes how to migrate your Remote Desktop Services Client Access Licenses to a new Windows Server license servers. ms.author: chrimo ms.date: 5/20/2024 ms.topic: article